dreamsky/PhonegapDemo/README.md

 ## About

-The Demo of PhoneGap 1.5
+The demo of PhoneGap 1.5 version

 ## Resources